Commuter rail: East Asia

 Commuter rail systems have been inaugurated in several cities in China such as Beijing, Shanghai, Zhengzhou, Wuhan, Changsha and the Pearl River Delta.
-With plans for large systems in northeastern Zhejiang, Jingjinji, and Yangtze River Delta areas.
-The level of service varies considerably from line to line ranging high to near high speeds.
-More developed and established lines such as the Guangshen Railway have more frequent metro-like service.
+With plans for large systems in the northeastern Zhejiang, Jingjinji, and Yangtze River Delta areas.
+The level of service varies considerably from line to line, ranging from high to near high speeds.
+More developed and established lines, such as the Guangshen Railway, offer more frequent metro-like service.

-The two MTR lines which are owned and formerly operated by the Kowloon-Canton Railway Corporation (East Rail line and Tuen Ma line which is integrated from the former West Rail line and Ma On Shan line in 2021), then the "KCR"), and MTR's own Tung Chung line connect the new towns in New Territories and the city centre Kowloon together with frequent intervals, and some New Territories-bound trains terminate at intermediate stations, providing more frequent services in Kowloon and the towns closer to Kowloon.
-They use rolling stocks with a faster maximum speed and have longer stop spacing compared to other lines which only run in the inner urban area, but in order to maximise capacity and throughput, these rolling stocks have longitudinal seatings, 5 pairs of doors in each carriage with large standing spaces like the urban lines, and run as frequent as well.
-Most of the sections of these four lines are overground and some sections of the East Rail Line share tracks with intercity trains to mainland China.
-The three KCR lines are integrated into the MTR network since 2008 and most passengers do not need to exit and re-enter the system through separate fare gates and purchase separate tickets to transfer between such lines and the rest of the network (the exceptions are between the Tuen Ma line's East Tsim Sha Tsui station and the Tsuen Wan line's Tsim Sha Tsui station.
+The two MTR lines which are owned and formerly operated by the Kowloon-Canton Railway Corporation (East Rail line and Tuen Ma line which is integrated from the former West Rail line and Ma On Shan line in 2021), then the "KCR"), and MTR's own Tung Chung line connect the new towns in New Territories and the city centre Kowloon with frequent intervals, and some New Territories-bound trains terminate at intermediate stations, providing more frequent services in Kowloon and the towns closer to Kowloon.
+They use rolling stock with a higher maximum speed and have longer stop spacing than other lines, which only run in the inner urban area.
+Still, to maximize capacity and throughput, these rolling stocks have longitudinal seating, 5 pairs of doors in each carriage with large standing spaces like the urban lines, and run as frequently as well.
+Most of the four lines are overground, and some sections of the East Rail Line share tracks with intercity trains to mainland China.
+The three KCR lines have been integrated into the MTR network since 2008.
+Most passengers do not need to exit and re-enter the system through separate fare gates and purchase separate tickets to transfer between such lines and the rest of the network (the exceptions are between the Tuen Ma line's East Tsim Sha Tsui station and the Tsuen Wan line's Tsim Sha Tsui station.

 In Taiwan, the Western line in the Taipei-Taoyuan Metropolitan Area, Taichung Metropolitan Area and Tainan-Kaohsiung Metropolitan Area as well as the Neiwan-Liujia line in the Hsinchu Area are considered commuter rail.

-In South Korea, the Seoul Metropolitan Subway includes a total of 22 lines, and some of its lines are suburban lines.
+In South Korea, the Seoul Metropolitan Subway has 22 lines, some of which serve suburban areas.
 This is especially the case for lines operated by Korail, such as the Gyeongui-Jungang Line, the Gyeongchun Line, the Suin-Bundang Line, or the Gyeonggang Line.
-Even some lines not operated by Korail, such as the AREX Line, the Seohae Line or the Shinbundang Line mostly function as commuter rail.
+Even some lines not operated by Korail, such as the AREX Line, the Seohae Line, or the Shinbundang Line, mostly function as commuter rail.
 Lastly, even for the "numbered lines" (1–9) of the Seoul Metropolitan Subway which mostly travel in the dense parts of Seoul, some track sections extend far outside of the city, and operate large sections at ground level, such as on the Line 1, Line 3 and Line 4.
 In Busan, the Donghae Line, while part of the Busan Metro system, mostly functions as a commuter rail line.